TStrecha/EndpointsMonitoringService/README.md

 You can also test the service through other applications for REST API, but I really suggest using Swagger as it is optimized to show you everything you need to pass to the request.

 ## Using the service
 First of all you need to create user.
 The endpoint `POST /v1/user` allows you to create user with their username, email and **access token**.
 Access token has to be a UUID and is not a mandatory attribute in the user creation endpoint.
-If you don't pass an access token, the code will automatically generate one for you.
+If you don't pass an access token, the service will automatically generate one for you.
 Remember to note down the access token - it is the only way to authorize the user in other endpoints.

-To create a monitored endpoint, use `POST /v1/monitored-endpoint` and pass the access token of user.
+To create a monitored endpoint, use `POST /v1/monitored-endpoint` and pass the access token of user in the header.
 The user has to exist.
 Keep in mind that everytime you work with this monitored endpoint only the user who created it has access to it.

 Once monitored endpoint is created, the service will keep connecting on the url specified when creating/updating monitored endpoint.
 This will happen only when status of the monitored endpoint is set to `ACTIVE`.
 To get these results, use `/v1/monitoring-result/last/{count}/for/{monitored-endpoint-id}` to get the last few results.
 In the path variable you decide how many results you want to be returned.